fastenhealth/docs/technical/installation-id.md

 ## Are you passing Installation ID's to the Provider?

-No, the Installation ID is only used by the Fasten Lighthouse to enforce user limits -- it's a correlation ID.
+No, the Installation ID is only used by the Fasten Lighthouse to enforce user registration limits -- it's a correlation ID.
 It's not passed to the Provider at all.

 ## What will be the "hard registration limit" per Installation ID?

 That's still under discussion.
 It may end up being Provider specific, but I'm hoping that they'll agree to a reasonable constant limit ~100.

-## Would User level encryption or Zero-Knowledge Encryption  help?
+## Would User-Level DB Encryption or Zero-Knowledge Encryption help?

-- **User level encryption** still requires the user to trust of the application.
+- **User Level DB Encryption** still requires the user to trust of the application.
 It won't protect users from a malicious app or malicious system admin, it only makes it more difficult/appealing for hackers who've found a way to dump the database.
 - **[Zero-Knowledge Encryption](https://github.com/fastenhealth/docs/issues/57)** is a great idea, but it's not something that I can implement in the short term as it's complicated for a couple of reasons.
     Medical record data is retrieved from the healthcare provider server-side (because a number of EHR systems don't support CORS in any meaningful way, and server-side sync is basically required for background processing), so a malicious version of the Fasten App could just dump it to a file that the malicious admin can see.
-Zero-knowledge encryption also doesn't solve the problem of a non-official Fasten app using the Fasten Lighthouse to skirt the Provider's security review process.
+-  Neither of these solutions solve the problem of a non-official Fasten app using the Fasten Lighthouse to skirt the Provider's security review process.

 ## Is it possible to have Providers redirect directly to the Fasten App, ignoring the Lighthouse completely?